 That’s why it pays to be familiar with image creation tools (in the same way you’d do well to know your way around the different tools for social media management.
 No matter the platform (desktop PC, laptop, smartphone, etc.), you can use these tools for a variety of purposes (and you might find this infographic helpful if you already have an idea as to the kind of content you need to make, but don’t know where or how to begin).

 From creating infographics, GIFs, and memes to generating quotes, collages, and inspirational messages, and even making profile pictures, cover photos and logos in the right size, you’ll definitely want to try:

-Let’s start the list with my favorite.
+Let’s start the list with my favourite.
 I find myself turning to Canva often for my image editing needs.
 What makes it really easy to use is that it has social media templates among its numerous design templates available for users.
 You can create cover photos in the right size, great-looking profile pictures, and other social media-optimized images.
 If you need to find a tool to start with, Canva is one of your best options.

 Here’s another great one.
 Have you ever wanted to make a photo collage for your social media posts, either because you want to share so many images at once or because you couldn’t decide which among the four or five images you were looking at is the best choice?
 Fotor allows you to create a collage of photos — you can start with two photos, or even squeeze 12 or 13 images together!
 You can create comic strips, online greeting card images, or other styles of images for sharing on social media.
 You can use your images from your computer or from your online accounts.
 The interface is also very simple and easy to use and master; you’ll be creating collage after collage in no time, perfect for posting on your Instagram or Pinterest account.